 Why You Should Trust Us?

-At TechGearLab we purchase all of our products at normal prices from the same retailers as our readers to guarantee zero bias while creating reviews.
-Wouldn't you know it, we have a chainsaw expert in-house.
-Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak trees in the foothills of California to the pines of Lake Tahoe to the elms and cottonwoods of Northern Nevada.
-From his formal education as an environmental scientist, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.
+At TechGearLab, we purchase all of the products at everyday prices from typical retailers to reduce bias while creating reviews.
+And wouldn't you know it, we have a chainsaw expert in-house.
+Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak in the foothills of California to the pines of Lake Tahoe, and the elms and cottonwoods of Northern Nevada.
+With his formal education in environmental science, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.

 Analysis and Test Results

-Our goal is to help you decide which cordless chainsaw is right for you, so we started out with the most obvious way to test — we cut a whole lot of wood.
-However, to test these awesome tools side-by-side we went well beyond just the performance of the saw.
-We measured, weighed, timed, took readings, and took note of more than a dozen variables on each one of these models over the course of a month.
-We grouped our tests into 4 individually weighted categories — Saw Performance (35%), Ease of Use (30%), Battery Life (25%), and Noise (10%) — which are discussed in detail below.
+Our goal is to help you decide which cordless chainsaw is right for you, so we started with the most obvious way to test — we cut a whole lot of wood.
+However, to test these awesome tools side-by-side, we went well beyond just the saw performance.
+We measured, weighed, timed, and took note of more than a dozen variables on each one of these models over the course of a month.
+We grouped our tests into four individually weighted categories — Saw Performance (35%), Ease of Use (30%), Battery Life (25%), and Noise (10%) — which are discussed in detail below.

-First and foremost, our saw performance metric made up 35% of the score for each chainsaw.
-To test this we took the average time of a number of cuts through a specific dimension of wood from the lumber yard to ensure that each saw was tearing through the exact same volume for each cut.
+First and foremost, the saw performance metric makes up 35% of the score for each chainsaw.
+To test this, we took the average of several timed cuts through a specific dimension of wood from the lumber yard to ensure that each saw was tearing through the exact same volume for each cut.
 For the second part of this metric, we took our fleet of saws to a commercial wood yard for a more subjective test to see how they functioned bucking rounds of pine.
 During these two different tests, we closely monitored how quickly the saws went through bar and chain oil.
-Lastly, we timed how long it takes each saw to go from stopped to full speed and timed it, we define this number as "wind-up" time.
+We also timed how long it takes each saw to go from stopped to full speed.
+We call this number "wind-up" time.
 Lastly, we considered bar length in this metric as a smaller bar simply cannot complete larger tasks.

 The Makita XCU03Z LXT displayed cutting times ever so slightly slower than the Echo with an average of 7.9 seconds.
-At 0.75 seconds its wind-up time is just behind the Echo as well.
+At 0.75 seconds, its wind-up time is also just behind the Echo.
 Our favorite part about this saw is that we found that the LXT easily turned pine to sawdust at the wood yard.
-It also has an innovative adjustable oil pump so you can change the feed rate depending on the air temperature and the type of oil you are using.
-For the sawyer that will be doing a lot of firewood bucking, the Makita comes with metal bucking spikes to make this job easier.
+It has an innovative adjustable oil pump, so you can change the feed rate depending on the air temperature and the type of oil you are using.
+For any sawyer doing a lot of firewood bucking, the Makita comes with metal bucking spikes to make the job easier.

-Waiting for a saw to wind up can cost you time and energy which sometimes can mean that you're also losing money.
-The Milwaukee M18 FUEL displayed an instantaneous wind-up during all of our tests.
+Waiting for a saw to wind up can cost you time and energy, which in some circumstances can also mean you're losing money.
+The Milwaukee M18 FUEL exhibited an instantaneous wind-up during all of our tests.
 The M18 FUEL had a great average cutting time of 8.3 seconds in our lab test and also dissected logs like nothing during our field tests.
 The Milwaukee is another model that has metal bucking spikes to help get the job done faster.
-We gave the M18 FUEL an 8 out of 10 for this metric, however, one place where it falls a bit short is that it does go through a little more bar and chain oil than we'd like to see.
+One area where it falls a bit short, however, is that it does go through more bar and chain oil than we'd like to see.

-The EGO Power+, on the other hand, went through almost no bar & chain oil during our tests and has very sufficient cutting power, putting up an average time of 9.5 seconds during the lab tests.
-This saw was one of the slowest to react to a fully pulled trigger with a time of 2.5 seconds, so we docked it a little bit for its slow wind-up.
-The Power+ still scores a well-deserved 7 out of 10 for this metric.
+The Ego Power+ 1400, on the other hand, went through almost no bar & chain oil during our tests and had sufficient cutting power with an average time of 9.5 seconds during the lab tests.
+This saw is one of the slowest to react to a fully pulled trigger and took 2.5 seconds to get up to speed.
+We docked it a little bit for this slow wind-up time.

 Ease of Use